mpatacchiola/blog/_posts/2020-12-16-intro-variational-inference-2.markdown

 $$(2.5 \rightarrow 2.6)$$ The new form of the integral corresponds to a proper expectation, therefore we can rewrite in the equivalent form.

-**The score function estimator of the ELBO.** Let's apply the score function estimator to our original problem: finding the gradient of the ELBO.
+**The score function estimator of the ELBO.** Applying the score function estimator to the ELBO has been known as [Black Box Variational Inference (BBVI)](https://arxiv.org/abs/1401.0118).
+The derivation for this case follows the generic derivation given above with some minor differences:

 $$
 \begin{align}